moveit/moveit.ros.org/documentation/contributing/maintainer_pr/index.markdown

 MoveIt Maintainers only need need one other review if the following criteria are met:
 - The review is from another maintainer
 - The change is not too large or controversial
-- All feedback has been addressed by the requestor
+- All feedback has been addressed by the requester

 Once this criteria is met, the maintainer who is the original author is free to merge their own PR in.